murphye/agent-skills-customer-service/README.md

 ## Why This Demo is Cool

-This entire agent — 10-step workflow, confidence routing, retry logic, escalation rules, policy enforcement — is defined in a single markdown file.
+This entire agent — [10-step workflow](skills/customer-service/SKILL.md), confidence routing, retry logic, escalation rules, [policy enforcement](skills/customer-service/references/policies.md), and [response templates](skills/customer-service/assets/response-templates.md) is defined in markdown files.
 No Python graph code, no state schemas, no conditional edge wiring.
 Building the equivalent as a traditional LangGraph graph would require lots of code.
 With Agent Skills, the "graph" is the markdown — changes are a text edit, not a code refactor.

 The included test harness runs multi-turn conversation tests against the workflow via simple YAML files — covering happy paths, escalations, retries, and topic changes — with assertions on tool calls, outcomes, and response quality.